briwagner/OAuth_JWT_recipes/README.md

 In this case, the individual users do not have to take any action for the app to act on their behalf.

+# Node.JS JWT Command Line Recipe

+The **/node.js** directory includes a Node.JS JWT example.

+## Installation

+1. Install Node.JS and npm
+1. Download this Git repository. cd to the node.js directory
+1. Complete the following steps as shown in the [screencast.][jwt_screencast]
+1. Run the `npm install` command to install the needed libraries
+1. Add your Integration Key to the `private_key.txt` file.
+1. Configure the `jwt_test.js` app with your Integration Key and the guid for the user who will be impersonated.
+1. Make the `jwt_test.js` file executable if need be: `chmod +x jwt_test.js`

+## Running the script

+The recipe is designed to be used from the command line, not as a web script.
+No web server is needed to try the script.

+Run the file from a shell:
+**% ./jwt_test.js**

 # PHP JWT Command Line Recipe

 The **/php** directory includes a PHP JWT example.